JeppW/w4ke.info/_posts/2025-06-18-funky-chunks.md

 In this post, we will explore how seemingly innocuous leniencies in the parsing of chunked message bodies, particularly in line terminators, can result in request smuggling vulnerabilities in widely-used servers and proxies.
 I will share new exploitation techniques and payloads, methods for black-box detection, and a few recent vulnerabilities found in well-known HTTP implementations.

+*__Update__: I've posted an addendum with a few additional techniques and considerations that did not<br>make it into this post.
+You can find the addendum [here](https://w4ke.info/2025/10/29/funky-chunks-2.html).*

 ### Chunk extensions: the HTTP feature nobody asked for
 We begin our journey in a strange and largely forgotten corner of the HTTP/1.1 RFC specification, a section that feels unfamiliar even to those of us who spend our days staring at HTTP requests.
 As you may have guessed from the title, I am referring to [section 7.1.1](https://datatracker.ietf.org/doc/html/rfc9112#name-chunk-extensions) of [RFC 9112](https://datatracker.ietf.org/doc/html/rfc9112), birthplace of the *chunk extension*.